brandones/ezcsv/README.md

 - **`data`** `list[dict]`

    One dict per line.
-The first dict is expected to contain all of the keys that will form the header line.
+The first dict is expected to contain all of the keys that will form the header line, unless `fieldnames` is provided.
 - **`csv_path`** `string | Path`

    Should have a .csv extension. `mkdir` will malfunction if it doesn't.
 - **`mkdir`** `bool`

    If true, creates the directory tree leading up to `csv_path`, ignoring if directories already exist.
+Default: `False`
 - **`silent_fail`**: `bool`

     If `true`, causes the method to do nothing if `data` happens to be empty.
+Default: `False`
+- **`fieldnames`**: `list[str]`

+    If set, provides the list of field names to be passed to `csv.DictWriter`.
+These are written as the header, regardless of what keys are present in the first dict in `data`.
+Default: `None`

 #### `write_lists(data, csv_path, mkdir=False)`